LiquidSmokeX64/coffeelinux/README.md

 # Linux Mint "Alpine" (Unofficial Arch-Based, Script-Installed Distro for Gamers)
 [Description]

-A set of scripts designed to install a unique Linux Mint Experience via Arch Linux easily, and semi painlessly.
+A script designed to install a unique Linux Mint Experience via Arch Linux easily, and semi painlessly.

 [This is unffocial currently, and has no actual affiliation with Arch Linux or Linux Mint.
 Ours is slightly different in a few ways]